Emotional Abuse

 Just like a restraining order doesn’t protect, neither do boundaries.
 Boundaries only define expected behaviors to show respect.
 Abusers could care less about restraining orders and boundaries, they just want to know how serious the victim is about them.
 If their target doesn’t enforce violations, then all is fair game.
 Their disrespect signals danger.

-Adelyn Birch, a blogger and expert on psychopaths and love, warns “if you are currently involved with a manipulator/abuser who purposefully harms you in any way, setting and enforcing boundaries won’t help, and will most likely make things worse.
-The only answer for dealing with these toxic people is to leave the relationship” (2016, location 388).
+Adelyn Birch, a blogger and expert on psychopaths and love, warns, “If you are currently involved with a manipulator/abuser who purposefully harms you in any way, setting and enforcing boundaries won’t help, and will most likely make things worse.
+The only answer for dealing with these toxic people is to leave the relationship” (Birch.
+2016).

 Visit Adelyn Birch’s website Psychopaths and Love.